aviaryhq/cloudglue-mcp-server/README.md

 ### **Individual Video Analysis**

-- **`get_video_description`**: Get comprehensive transcripts and descriptions from individual videos (YouTube or Cloudglue upload) with intelligent cost optimization.
+- **`describe_video`**: Get comprehensive transcripts and descriptions from individual videos (YouTube or Cloudglue upload) with intelligent cost optimization.
 Automatically checks for existing transcripts before creating new ones.
-Supports customizable summarization.
+Use this for individual video analysis - for analyzing multiple videos in a collection, use retrieve_collection_transcripts instead.
+Supports both YouTube and Cloudglue videos with different analysis levels.

-- **`get_video_entities`**: Extract structured data and entities from videos using custom prompts with intelligent cost optimization.
+- **`extract_video_entities`**: Extract structured data and entities from videos using custom prompts with intelligent cost optimization.
 Automatically checks for existing extractions before creating new ones.
-For individual videos - use retrieve_collection_entities for bulk collection analysis.
+Use this for individual video analysis - for analyzing multiple videos in a collection, use retrieve_collection_entities instead.
 The quality of results depends heavily on your prompt specificity.

 - **`get_video_metadata`**: Get comprehensive technical metadata about a Cloudglue video file including duration, resolution, file size, processing status, and computed statistics.
 Use this when you need video specifications, file details, or processing information rather than content analysis.
-Different from content-focused tools like get_video_description.
+Different from content-focused tools like describe_video.

 ### **Collection Analysis**

+- **`retrieve_transcript_summaries`**: Bulk retrieve video summaries and titles from a collection to quickly understand its content and themes.
+Perfect for getting a high-level overview of what's in a collection, identifying common topics, or determining if a collection contains relevant content for a specific query.
+Use this as your first step when analyzing a collection - it's more efficient than retrieving full transcripts and helps you determine if you need more detailed information.
+Only proceed to retrieve_collection_transcripts if you need the full multimodal context for specific videos identified through the summaries.
+Returns up to 50 summaries per request with pagination support.

 - **`retrieve_collection_transcripts`**: Bulk retrieve rich multimodal transcripts (text, audio, and visual) from a collection with advanced filtering.
-Use this for comprehensive analysis of multiple videos in a collection, when you need to compare transcripts, or analyze patterns across content.
-For single videos, use get_video_description instead.
+Use this only after using retrieve_transcript_summaries to identify specific videos that need detailed analysis.
+This tool is more resource-intensive and limited to 10 transcripts per request, so it's best used for targeted analysis of specific videos rather than broad collection overview.
+For single videos, use describe_video instead.
 Use date filtering to focus on specific time periods.

 - **`retrieve_collection_entities`**: Batch retrieve structured entity data from multiple videos in a collection.
 Entities can be user-defined based on what's important for your collection (people, objects, concepts, custom categories).
 Perfect for data mining, building datasets, or analyzing previously extracted entities at scale.
 Supports pagination and date-based filtering to manage large result sets.
-For individual video entities, use get_video_entities instead.
+For individual video entities, use extract_video_entities instead.

 - **`find_video_collection_moments`**: AI-powered semantic search to find specific moments, topics, or content within a video collection.
 Returns relevant segments with context, timestamps, and citations.
 Perfect for finding needle-in-haystack content, specific discussions, or thematic analysis across multiple videos.
 Much more targeted than bulk retrieval tools.

 ### **When to Use Which Tool**

-- **To create collections**: Use `create_collection` to set up new video collections with specific analysis configurations
-- **To upload files**: Use `add_file` to upload local files or add existing files to collections
-- **To add YouTube content**: Use `add_youtube` to bulk add YouTube videos or playlists to collections
 - **Start exploring**: Use `list_collections` and `list_videos` to explore available content
-- **For single videos**: Use `get_video_description` or `get_video_entities`
+- **For single videos**: Use `describe_video` or `extract_video_entities`
+- **For collection overview**: Always start with `retrieve_transcript_summaries` to efficiently understand what's in a collection
+- **For detailed analysis**: Only use `retrieve_collection_transcripts` for specific videos that need full multimodal context, identified through summaries
+- **For structured data**: Use `retrieve_collection_entities` for bulk entity extraction
-- **For collections**: Use `retrieve_collection_*` for bulk analysis or `find_video_collection_moments` for targeted searches
+- **For specific content**: Use `find_video_collection_moments` for targeted semantic search
 - **For technical specs**: Use `get_video_metadata`

 All tools include intelligent features like cost optimization, automatic fallbacks, and comprehensive error handling.

-### **Collection Types & Configuration**

-#### Rich-Transcripts Collections
-Perfect for comprehensive video analysis and content understanding:
-- **`enable_summary`**: AI-generated video summaries
-- **`enable_scene_text`**: Extract text visible in video frames
-- **`enable_visual_scene_description`**: AI descriptions of visual content
-- **`enable_speech`**: Speech-to-text transcription

-#### Entities Collections
-Ideal for structured data extraction and custom analysis:
-- **`prompt`**: Natural language description of what entities to extract
-- **`schema`**: JSON schema defining the exact structure of extracted data
-- Must provide either `prompt` or `schema` (or both) for entity collections

 ## Contact